jacovaut/PFE_Eurobot_2026/README.md

 - Select jacovaut/PFE_Eurobot_2026
 - click on open

 Congrats, you now have all the code!
 To see how to start the docker container, please see the Docker section.
-To build and run the code, please see the Ros2 section
+To build and run the code, please see the Ros2 section.
+To use git, please refer to the next section.

 *** Your Github credentials are only valid in vscode.
 Run all git commands in a vscode terminal ***